jamespeapen/journals/src/senescence/Cellular_senescence_and_failure_of_myelin_repair_in_MS.md

+---
-February 26, 2020
+date: February 26, 2020
+---

-# Cellular senescence and failure of myelin repair in MS
+# Cellular senescence and failure of myelin repair in MS {.unnumbered}

 [Mechanisms of Ageing and Development](https://doi.org/10.1016/j.mad.2020.111366)